Quantum Structures as Generative Scores: Partition Logic, Generative Logic, and Aesthetic Form: Generative Logic and SGLGs

 We write the grammar as

 where \(V\) is a set of nonterminal symbols, \(\Sigma\) is a set of symbols to be rendered, \(P\) is a set of production rules, \(S\) is the start symbol, \(M\) is a rendering map assigning concrete realizations to symbols, and \(L\) is a set of layout symbols such as separators or line breaks.
+Nonterminal symbols can be rewritten as sequences of nonterminal and/or terminal symbols.

 For the present purposes, a production rule of the form

 may be read simply as an assembly rule: the head is expanded into the ordered sequence given by the body.
 For example, if the complete artifact consists of five rows, one may write